 Handling exceptions is a crucial aspect of writing robust and reliable code in Java and Spring Boot.
 Exceptions are unexpected events or errors that can occur during program execution, and it’s essential to handle them gracefully to ensure your application doesn’t crash or produce unpredictable results.
-In this blog post, we will explore two common approaches to handle exceptions: try-catch
+In this blog post, we will explore two common approaches to handle exceptions: try-catch blocks in Java and @ExceptionHandler in Spring Boot.

 Table of Content